teamdigitale/dati-semantic-backend/docs/adr/0004-single-oas-document-for-all-the-vocabularies.md

 As one of the core feature of the NDC, we will be publishing the (flattened) content of Controlled Vocabularies via REST APIs.

-A developer who is willing to consume these APIs, will need to have access to the API's OpenAPI document.
+A developer who is willing to consume these APIs, will need to have access to the APIs OpenAPI document.
 Usually such documents illustrate a lot of information around the API; among other details, we can find `paths` (/Endpoints).
 Path specify what endpoints are available; within a Path definition, we can also find the shape of its response, expressed as references to the Component section.
 The Component section defines the schema of such elements.